shacharmirkin/shacharmirkin.github.io/_posts/2024-09-25-chess-openings.md

 The result is a little [Streamlit](https://streamlit.io/) app for practicing chess openings, and my first project where AI wrote more code than I did.

-You can try it here (completely free of course): https://huggingface.co/spaces/shachar/chess-openings
+You can try it [on Hugging Face](https://huggingface.co/spaces/shachar/chess-openings) (completely free of course), or check out the code [here](https://huggingface.co/spaces/shachar/chess-openings/tree/main).

-The code is also available there